made-by-chris/create-mongo-api/README.md

 `npx api-make init myProject`

-OR initialise an api called "myProject" with a bunch of predefined collections for Product,Review and Category:
+OR initialise an api called "myProject" with a bunch of predefined collections for Product, Review and Category:

 `npx api-make init myProject product review category`